Physiotherapy

 Physiotherapy involves restoring and maintaining functional movement, reducing pain, and promoting health.
-Through the use of manual therapy, exercise prescription, and adjunctive therapies (i.e. acupuncture, ultrasound, shockwave therapy, TENS), physiotherapy helps to reduce pain while promoting mobility, function, and well-being.
+Through the use of manual therapy, exercise prescription, and adjunctive therapies (i.e. acupuncture, ultrasound, shockwave therapy, etc.), physiotherapy helps to reduce pain while promoting mobility, function, and wellbeing.

 Physiotherapy can improve any musculoskeletal conditions through prevention and rehabilitation.
 Some of the conditions it can help improve include, but are not limited to: